mongodb/specifications/source/client-side-encryption/tests/README.rst

       bypassQueryAnalysis: true
    }

+.. _setup_reference-label:

 Test Setup: RangeOpts
 `````````````````````
-In each test below, each data type will require different ``RangeOpts``.
+In the tests below, each data type will require different ``RangeOpts``.
 Use these ``RangeOpts`` for each of the supported types:

 #.
-DoubleNoPrecision
+Double

    .. code:: typescript